CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

    ![](images/createkeypair.png)

-1. After the keypair is created successfully, it will be downloaded to your machine.
+1. After the keypair is created successfully, an .ppk file will be downloaded to your machine.
 Ensure to save it safely as it will be used in further steps

-1. Navigate to https://aws.amazon.com/marketplace/ and search for **F5 BIG-IP Virtual Edition - GOOD (PAYG, 25Mbps)**
+1. Navigate to https://aws.amazon.com/marketplace/ , search for the Marketplace image **F5 BIG-IP Virtual Edition - GOOD (PAYG, 25Mbps)**

 1. Select the Marketplace image and click on **Continue to subscribe**

    ![](images/bigipsubscribe.png)

-1. Under the **Subscribe to this software** section click on **Accept Terms** and accept the terms and conditions
+1. Under the **Subscribe to this software** section click on **Accept Terms** to accept the terms and conditions

    ![](images/f5bigipterms.png)